julienott/homebridge-heatzy/README.md

 ## Installation & Configuration

-Install or update this plugin using `npm i -g homebridge-heatzy`.
+Install or update this plugin using `npm i -g homebridge-heatzy-platform`.

 Visit the plugin configuration once installed to enter your Heatzy credentials.